Amha-Endrayes/u-lora-async/README.md

-# u-lora
+# u-lora-async

-This is a port of raspi-lora (https://pypi.org/project/raspi-lora/) for micropython.
-I have tested on raspberry pi pico, esp8266, and esp32.
-It allows your microcontroller to use an RFM95 radio to communicate.
+This is work is based on the raspi-lora port by m. and adds asyncio support for the library.
+It has been tested on ESP32 with MicroPython v1.23

 ## Wiring